parkjan4/DietOptimization/README.md

 The project has the following folder (and file) structure:

 * `data/`.
 Directory containing cleaned and parsed data.
     * `aggregateData.csv` CSV file listing each recipe row by row and its nutritional content.
+Original data was accessed via Yummly API.
     * `FemaleValues.csv` CSV file listing recomended nutritional intake by age for females.
+Original data was acquired from Office of Disease Prevention and Health Promotion.
     * `MaleValues.csv` CSV file listing recomended nutritional intake by age for males.

 * `Matlab Code/`.
 Folder containing the actual code files for the project: